I would like to quarantine an outgoing email when the To and CC header contains a large number of recipients. How can I do this?

 I have added a sentence to the list of patterns but somehow the sentence is not matched.
 Why is the sentence not matched?

-It could be that a word from you sentence belongs to the list of words that are skipped (the skip list).
-All words from the skip list are removed from the text before scanning.
-For example, assuming that the skip list contains the word, this and that the pattern is this is a text the pattern will never match because the pattern contains a word from the list of words to skip.
+It is possible that a word in your sentence is part of the skip list.
+All words in the skip list are removed from the text before scanning.
+If your pattern contains any of these skipped words, it will not match.
+For example, if the skip list includes the word “this” and your pattern is “this is a text”, the pattern will never match because it includes a word that is skipped.

 Tip